Skip to content

 Financial Sector Considerations

 • Separation of Duties: Financial institutions must maintain separation of duties between front office (trading, sales), middle office (risk, compliance), and back office (operations, settlement).
 Permission audit should verify these boundaries are maintained across M365 workloads and will be respected by Copilot.
-The AI Administrator and AI Content Viewer roles should not be held by the same person.
+Data Security AI Admins membership and AI Content Viewer access should not be held by the same person.

 • Information Barriers: Broker-dealers and investment banks with information barrier requirements should cross-reference permission audit findings with information barrier policies to identify potential gaps that Copilot could exploit.